thatcherfreeman/utility-dctls/README.md

 **Y Distortion Amount K2**: Chooses the value of $k_{2y}$ in the above model

+**Scale**: Zoom in or out of the image to correct for any issues with the edges.

 **Couple XY**: If checked, just use the same $k_{1x}, k_{2x}$ for both $x_u$ and $y_u$ calculations, keeping the lens distortion spherical.

+**Edge Behavior**: Choose whether pixels beyond the borders of the input image are extended, black, or magenta (to make them very visible).

 ---